NaomiEisen/20465-System-Programming-Laboratory/README.md

 # 20465-System-Programming-Laboratory

 Welcome to the repository for the 'System Programming Laboratory' course, .
-This repository contains some of the projects and assignments of the course :)
+This repository contains some of the assignments of the course :)

 ### Course description:
 The course is based on The C Programming Language (2nd ed.), by B.W.
 Kernighan and D.M.
 Ritchie (Prentice Hall, 1988).